MicrosoftDocs/sql-docs/docs/connect/odbc/cpp-code-example-app-connect-access-sql-db.md

 author: David-Engel
 ms.author: v-davidengel
 ---
-# C / C++ ODBC example application accesses a SQL database
+# C / C++ ODBC example application accesses an SQL database

 [!INCLUDE [sql-asdb](../../includes/applies-to-version/sql-asdb.md)]

-This C / C++ sample application demonstrates how to use the ODBC APIs to connect to and access a SQL database.
+This C / C++ sample application demonstrates how to use the ODBC APIs to connect to and access an SQL database.

 Between October 2013 and July 2019, this sample C++ ODBC application was downloaded 47,300 times.
 In July 2019, this application source was moved from Microsoft's Code Gallery to this webpage.